achuansztu/pyramidPix2pix-for-lightmycell/README.md

-# pyramidPix2pix/cyclegan-for-lightmycell
+# cyclegan/pyramidPix2pix-for-lightmycell

-This repository contains implementations for pyramidPix2pix and CycleGAN for the project "lightmycell".
+This repository contains implementations for CycleGAN and pyramidPix2pix for the project "lightmycell".

-## pyramidPix2pix

-### Training

-python train.py --dataroot ./datasets/fold_data/Nucleus_fold_0 --name Nucleus_fold_0 --gpu_ids 3 --pattern L1_L2_L3_L4

-### Testing
-python test.py --dataroot ./datasets/facades --name facades_pix2pix --model pix2pix

 ## cyclegan